 After competing as a permanent diver during every season since the women's World Series began, Ginger Huber was unable to hold onto her status in 2018 and will this season appear as a wildcard.

 The Brisbane born and bread is the female young gun in this group of new wildcards.
 At 20, her sportive career has already taken a few turns from gymnast to traditional diving, but it was cliff diving that sparked something in her.
 A show in Australia, together with Rhiannan Iffland was the beginning of it all.
 From 10m to 15m and 17m in 2017 and the first 20m dive last June.

 The youngest ever diver to appear in a World Series competition comes from Cali, Colombia, where she trains with Orlando Duque and her stepfather Miguel Garcia.

-Having a gymnastics and circus background, the 32-year-old tender looking athlete fell desperately in love with the sport of cliff diving and was part of the divers line-up in the 2014 Women's World Series.
-After her second place in Polignano a Mare in 2017, Jaki Valente will once again spice up the Women's World Series as a wildcard.
+Having a gymnastics and circus background, the 33-year-old tender looking athlete fell desperately in love with the sport of cliff diving and was part of the divers line-up in the 2014 Women's World Series.
+Jaki Valente will once again spice up the Women's World Series as a wildcard.

 In 2018 China based Antonina followed her father, who's participated as a wildcard in the Turkey-leg of the 2009 World Series.
 With three appearances last season, the daughter has already outperformed her coaching dad and with a 6th place in Switzerland, the 21-year-old has given a glimpse of her talent.